jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 This combined scale form shows the natural minor scale, plus highlighted additional major 6 and 7 degrees.

-Played without highlighted notes,
-It's the natural minor scale.
+- Played without highlighted notes, it's the natural minor scale.
-Played with the highlighted major 7 instead of the b7, it's harmonic minor.
+- Played with the highlighted major 7 instead of the b7, it's harmonic minor.
-Played with both highlighted 6 and 7 instead of b6 and b7,
+- Played with both highlighted 6 and 7 instead of b6 and b7,
 it's melodic minor.

 {% include figure.html